shiroyashik/sculptor/README.md

 2. Create a new branch for your features or fixes.
 3. Submit a PR.

-Glad for any help from ideas to PRs.
+Glad for any help from ideas to PRs. ❤

 #### P.S.

-The [“master”](https://github.com/shiroyashik/sculptor/tree/master) branch contains the source code of the latest release.
-A [“dev”](https://github.com/shiroyashik/sculptor/tree/dev) branch is used for development.
+The [“master”](https://github.com/shiroyashik/sculptor/tree/master) branch contains the source code of the latest release. [“dev”](https://github.com/shiroyashik/sculptor/tree/dev) branch is used for development.

 ## License